greg0ire/enum-bundle/README.md

 - `color_type_color`
 - `color_type_colorized`

-The argument to both `getChoiceList()` and `getChoices()` is optional, and the value will be used directly as a label should you choose not to specify it.
+The argument to `getChoices()` is optional, and the value will be used directly as a label should you choose not to specify it.
 This makes sense if you decide to have a translation catalogue just for your enumeration.

 [1]: https://packagist.org/packages/greg0ire/enum
 [2]: https://travis-ci.org/greg0ire/enum-bundle.svg?branch=master